0x78654C/xTerminal/README.md

                          Example: ls -cf <search_text>
                    -cd : Counts directories from current directory and subdirectories with name containing a specific text.
                          Example: ls -cd <search_text>
+                   -ct : Display creation date time of files and folders from current directory.
                    -hl : Highlights specific files/directories with by a specific text.
 Ex.: ls -hl <higlighted_text>
                    -o  : Saves the output to a file.
 Ex.: ls -o <file_to_save>
     ch        -- Displays a list of previous commands typed in terminal.
 Ex.: ch 10 -> displays last 10 commands used.